-Another possibility to reset your iPhone back to the factory settings is via iTunes.
+Another way to reset your iPhone back to the factory settings is via iTunes.

 Did You Find Out That Someone Is Spying on You?

-Generally, many people that fall victim to spy software were not even aware of the fact that it was happening.
+Generally, many people that fall victim to spy software are not even aware of the fact that it’s happening.

-Once you discover that someone has been spying on you, it might cause a shock of disbelief.
+Once you discover that someone has been spying on you, your first reaction may be disbelief (likely followed by anger).
 Whether it was with personal or business intent, the impact can be hard to cope with upon discovery.

-If your cell phone is showing any of the signs listed above that suggest that someone might be spying on you, I highly recommend that you follow the provided solutions for your Android or iOS device.
+If your cell phone is showing any of the signs listed above that suggest that someone might be spying or using a stalking app against you, I strongly recommend that you follow the above solutions for your Android or iOS device.